-Penalty for not deleting data
+Penalty for failure to delete data

 Conclusion